yasir2000/openwrt-oldwiki-md/BroadcomBCM63xxPort.rst

 = How to help =

    * Create valid firmware images.

    * Test the currently merged kernel in order to see if it boots on CFE based boards.
 It currently does not receives the MTD map from RedBoot (maybe wrong sector number).
 ----
-CategoryOpenWrtPort
+CategoryOpenWrtPort CategoryOpenWrtPort